CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-1-publishing.md

 ### Register for an account

-- Let's sign up for an account by pressing the **Sign up** link in the upper right-hand corner.
-The email can be your personal or a work email for this lab, but please be sure to use an email other than the one associated with your Azure subscription.
+- Let's create a new account by clicking the **Sign up** button in the top right corner.
+For this lab, the email can be either personal or work-related, but please make sure to use a different email from the one associated to your Azure subscription.

   ![APIM Developer Portal Sign-up](media/09.png)